edoardocattapan/ardo.github.io/_posts/2019-12-12-why-is-there-something-instead-of-nothing?.md

 Ultimately, a better question is *why*: **why is there something instead of nothing?**

-This question is a gateway to the deepest existential conundrum ever.
+This question is a gateway to the deepest existential conundrum.
 But if you think simply about it, you can say that the idea of *nothing* is actually something.
 In other words, you only have the existential conundrum (or anything at all) in a something-world.